KevinWorkman/HappyCoding/teaching/intro-to-creative-web-dev/index.md

 I also love the idea of low floors, high ceilings, and wide walls in education, where a class should be accessible, lead to advanced topics, and have a little something for everybody to explore.

+If you have another goal or something else you're hoping to get out of this course, please let me know!

 # Code of Conduct

 Learning is by nature a vulnerable experience, especially in a class that focuses on self-expression.
 I want everyone to feel comfortable being themselves, asking questions, and presenting their work with pride.
 With that in mind, here are some guidelines: